‘Small avalanche’ killed 3 hikers at Colchuck Peak, final report says

 But up there, on such steep terrain, even a small avalanche can be deadly.

 On Feb.
-19, a group of six climbers were climbing a steep, narrow gully — called a couloir — on the peak near Leavenworth when an avalanche crashed down the mountainside.
+19, a group of six climbers was climbing a steep, narrow gully — called a couloir — on the peak near Leavenworth when an avalanche crashed down the mountainside.

 Three climbers died of traumatic injuries: Seong Cho, 54, of Connecticut; Jeannie Lee, 60, of New York; and Yun Park, 66, of New Jersey.